marcopennekamp/old-myx-spec/core.md

     Id = Size

 In the example above, `Id` is a new type, but derives from `Size`.
-This means it inherits all elements defined for Size, but new elements (for example methods) can be added to the type.
-The derived type can be converted to the deriving type implicitly (`Size` to `Id`), but not vice versa.
+This means it inherits all methods bound to Size and all elements defined in the type package of Size, but new elements (for example methods) can be bound to the type or added to the type package.

+This type of derivation is called *primitive*.
+Kinds can define *custom* derivation policies.

+A **primitively** derived type can be reinterpreted as the deriving type implicitly (`Size` to `Id`), but not vice versa.

+We call a type A a *direct* derivative from type B if A is a child of B, otherwise the derivation is *indirect*.
+In the example above, `Id` is a direct derivative of `Size`.

 ### Default Value